sstelfox/stelfox.net/content/projects/hive/pages/security-model.md

 Human users authenticate through a web interface with username/password and mandatory MFA.
 CLI tools and service integrations authenticate using short-lived mutual TLS certificates that are automatically renewed.
 This keeps long-lived secrets out of config files and lets you revoke access instantly by refusing to renew a cert.

-The role system maps directly to the same capability model that agents use, so human operators get fine-grained capability sets rather than coarse role tiers.
-An operator who manages deployment agents gets the capabilities relevant to that work without automatically getting access to agents handling personal communications.
+The role system maps directly to the same capability model that agents use.
+Human operators get fine-grained capability sets rather than coarse role tiers.
 The same permission model governs both human and agent access, which simplifies reasoning about who can do what.

-## Task Coordination

-Hive includes a project-based ticketing system that goes beyond a simple task queue.
-Projects organize work into boards where tasks flow through swim lanes by status.
-The progression is familiar if you've used Linear or similar tools: backlog, in progress, review, done, with customizable states.

-Workflow triggers tied to state transitions connect the ticketing system to the agent orchestration layer.
-Moving a ticket to "in review" can spawn a QA agent.
-Moving it to "ready for deploy" can trigger a deployment workflow.
-These transitions are defined per-project.

-Agents can search and reference tickets intelligently.
-When an agent is working on a task, it can pull up the ticket's full history, read comments from other agents and human operators, and understand the context of what's been done.
-This uses a model similar to the "beads" concept from some agent frameworks, where task references keep agents focused and on-track with or without persistent memory.

-Tickets carry full comment history and change tracking, allowing progressive work across multiple sessions and agents.
-A development agent can start work on a ticket, leave notes about what was attempted and what's still open, and a different agent or a human can pick it up later with full context.

-The tooling, agents, and CLI are all git-aware.
-Projects connect to git repositories and work happens in git worktrees scoped to specific tasks.
-References between tickets, commits, and agent sessions are all captured in the audit log.

 ## WASM Sandbox